mbahcliff/Predicting-heart-disease/README.md

 ## Model: Logistic Regression
 Classification techniques are an essential part of machine learning and data mining applications.
 Approximately 70% of problems in Data Science are classification problems.
 There are lots of classification problems that are available, but the logistics regression is common and is a useful regression method for solving the binary classification problem

-Looking at the first row of my clean data
+## Looking at the first five row of my clean data framinhgahm.head()

 ![Capturefr](https://user-images.githubusercontent.com/63025220/95895835-4c66fb80-0d59-11eb-829b-d89ef838cba9.PNG)